amontalenti/rapid-web-slides/index.rst

 .. class:: incremental

-    * We are not designers.
+    * We are not designers

     * HTML's default styling is ugly!